WintrCat/camelgame/README.md

 <br>
 No additional Python packages from PIP are required
 <br>
-The game is less than 50 kilobytes in size
+The game is less than a megabyte in size

 <h3><b>Running the game</b></h3>
 <ul>